Price management is definitely one of the most important areas of the entire business activity; Is in fact defined as "strategic."

 With the contribution margin methodology, we can modulate our strategies of pricing and also make decisions with reference to the behavior of our competitors.

-Assuming that every company wants to set a price that will enable it to cover the costs of producing, distributing and selling the product, and guarantee it a profit margin that also rewards the work done and the risks, it has been seen, with the above examples, that estimating a given sales volume a priori is extremely risky.
+Assuming that every company wants to set a price that will enable it to cover the costs of producing, distributing and selling the product, and guarantee it a profit margin that also rewards the work done and the risks involved, it has been seen, with the above examples, that estimating a given sales volume a priori is extremely risky.

 But what if, as we saw in examples A and B, the sales levels were different?
 Since no one can predict the future, we must resort to the break-even point tool (break even point).
 Through a simple calculation the entrepreneur can visualize in a table how much turnover he or she needs to "take home" to cover all fixed costs and from when onward he or she can start earning money.
 The table shows us that fixed costs remain the same regardless of sales volume, while variable costs, grow in proportion to volume